 My projects tend to begin with an ‘image’—in the sense of a view of a building or landscape—which prompts me first to analyse why it interests me, and then to consider whether there is a theme that could connect it to other images.
 Once a project is underway, I will consciously look for ‘images’ that would further expand on that theme.
 Scouting and editing form important parts of refining my thoughts, as does reading books on architectural history, and culture more generally.
 (It’s perhaps worth flagging that sometimes logistical constraints and/or geography impede access to a preferred location or to gaining an ideal vantage point.
 A ‘complete’ project therefore may contain images that may not appear as compelling as others, but which are nonetheless necessary to indicate the scope of the project’s central idea.)
 More recently, memories of significant experiences in my life appeal to me as a basis for constructing images.

 An almost constant factor in architectural work is the necessity to use perspective-control lenses or the ‘camera movements’ of a large format view camera.
-I’m not doctrinaire when it comes to camera formats.
 I’ve used 35mm, 645, 6x6, 6x7, and 5x4 film formats, as well as 35mm and mirrorless APS-C digital.
 Each format has its advantages and constraints, but as smaller-format digital cameras become higher-resolution and capable of being adapted for perspective-control, I’m increasingly drawn to the more portable systems.
 I should emphasise that I’m not overly concerned with the ‘latest’ equipment: It is worth remembering that the ‘best’ digital equipment that was available 5-10 years ago was considered perfectly acceptable in terms of image quality.
 I’m not aware of that imagery looking dated or being technically inadequate.
 It is therefore generally not necessary to have the latest model of camera/lens/etc—unless you can point to a specific improvement that was not previously available (for example, having a camera that can shoot video as well as stills).